Using the /trace endpoint

 }

-Note that, as a parameter depends only on its validity period, its evaluation is described in one line that includes its value.
+Note: as a parameter depends only on its validity period, its period and value are described in one line.

-So, with /trace endpoint, you can follow calculation steps by following the variable names and periods in its response trace section.
+With the /trace endpoint, you can trace the calculation steps by following the variable names and periods in its response trace section.

-Try it out on the Swagger interface of country-template model.
+Try it out on the Swagger interface of the country-template model.